project-oak/arcsjs-chromium/README.md

 ## Event Handling

-So far we can take an opaque reference to a list of fonts, apply decoration, filtering, and rendering, but we cannot interact.
+So far we can take an opaque reference to a list of fonts and apply decoration, filtering, and rendering, but we cannot interact with a font UI.
 The final piece of the puzzle is to use event handlers to allow a font to be clicked on and returned to the _host page_.

 An _event handler_ is just a function referenced by special attributes in a template.
 These attributes always begin with `on-` with a suffix corresponding